-For the details on what medical care is covered by our plan and how much you pay when you get this care, use the benefits chart in the next chapter, Chapter 4 (Benefits Chart, what is covered and what you pay).
+For the details on what medical care is covered by our plan, use the benefits chart in the next chapter, Chapter 4 (Benefits Chart, what is covered).

 Section 1.1 What are "network providers" and "covered services"?

 Here are some definitions that can help you understand how you get the care and services that are covered for you as a member of our plan: